mongodb/laravel-mongodb/README.md

 This new major release contains breaking changes which is listed below:

 - EmbedsOne and EmbedsMany relations has been removed completely.
 See explanation [here](https://github.com/jenssegers/laravel-mongodb/issues/1974#issuecomment-592859508)
+- Dot notation support for keys has been removed completely.
+See explanation [here](https://github.com/jenssegers/laravel-mongodb/issues/1974#issuecomment-593113728)

 For any other minor changes, please take a look at our [changelog](CHANGELOG.md)